Nanasaki-Ai/MVIPD/README.md

 ***We would like to express our sincere gratitude to the following individuals and groups for their invaluable assistance in this work:***

-🧡 **- the officers at Nanjing Transport for their valuable guidance and support throughout this work.**
+🧡 **- The officers at Nanjing Transport for their valuable guidance and support throughout this work.**

 🧡 **- Potential contributors, including reviewers and researchers, for their interest and input in this work.**